joycemsm/fetal-health-classification/README.md

 🩺 Fetal Health Classification

 This project analyzes real clinical data from fetal monitoring (CTG exams) to find patterns related to fetal health.
-Using Power BI, it shows how some signals — like heart rate, fetal movement, and contractions — can help detect babies with possible health risks during pregnancy.
+Using Power BI, it shows how some signals, like heart rate, fetal movement, and contractions, can help detect babies with possible health risks during pregnancy.

 ---